Home Middle East

 Post the peace accord, Iran seems to be coming out to assert its position and play a dominant role in the region.
 According to experts talking to the EurAsian Times, Iran has been known to have preserved its close ties with the Taliban.

-A delegation of the Taliban led by its leader Mullah Abdul Ghani Baradar paid a visit to Iran in end November 2019 to negotiate with Iranian officials regarding the peace process which was then in the pipeline.
+A delegation of the Taliban, led by its leader Mullah Abdul Ghani Baradar, paid a visit to Iran at the end of November 2019 to negotiate with Iranian officials regarding the peace process, which was then in the pipeline.

-The reason for the immediate arrival of Iran in support of Taliban lies in its interest of gaining complete independence to operate in the region and extend support to its close Shia ally – Hazaras, who hold significant sway in western Afghanistan.
+The reason for the immediate arrival of Iran in support of the Taliban lies in its interest in gaining complete independence to operate in the region and extend support to its close Shia ally, the Hazaras, who hold significant sway in western Afghanistan.

 After the assassination of General Qasem Soleimani in a drone attack on 3 January by the US, Tehran had reportedly sought the help of the Taliban to intensify attacks against US targets in North and Western Afghanistan.